myllynen/byteman-automation-tutorial/README.md

 The Byteman Automation Tool is introduced at https://github.com/myllynen/byteman-automation-tutorial/tree/master/byteman-automation-tool.

-Otherwise it is like the last example above but the helper to create Byteman scripts is properly packaged, an example to attach to an already running Java application is provided, and some additional explanation about Byteman internals are provided.
+The tool is based on the same appoarch as the above example but supports additional metrics (with additional command line parameters), takes into account exits via exceptions, the helper to create Byteman scripts is properly packaged, an example to attach to an already running Java application is provided, and some additional details about Byteman internals are explained.

 NB.
 The actual tool will use more formal naming than _com.example.proftest_ used above.